Demography: Methods

 Early censuses and surveys provided demographic data.

-Demography is the statistical and mathematical study of the size, composition, and spatial distribution of human populations and how these features change over time.
-Data are obtained from a census of the population and from registries: records of events like birth, deaths, migrations, marriages, divorces, diseases, and employment.
-To do this, there needs to be an understanding of how they are calculated and the questions they answer which are included in these four concepts: population change, standardization of population numbers, the demographic bookkeeping equation, and population composition.

-There are two types of data collection—direct and indirect—with several methods of each type.
+Demographic data collection can be direct, meaning the desired statistics are explicitly recorded, or indirect, meaning statistics must be estimated via proxy data.

 Direct methods

-Direct data comes from vital statistics registries that track all births and deaths as well as certain changes in legal status such as marriage, divorce, and migration (registration of place of residence).
-In developed countries with good registration systems (such as the United States and much of Europe), registry statistics are the best method for estimating the number of births and deaths.
+Direct data comes from vital statistics registries that track births and deaths; certain changes in legal status such as marriage and divorce; and registration of place of residence, which may be used to track migration.
+In developed countries, registry statistics are the most accurate method for estimating the number of births and deaths.

-A census is the other common direct method of collecting demographic data.
-A census is usually conducted by a national government and attempts to enumerate every person in a country.
-In contrast to vital statistics data, which are typically collected continuously and summarized on an annual basis, censuses typically occur only every 10 years or so, and thus are not usually the best source of data on births and deaths.
-Analyses are conducted after a census to estimate how much over or undercounting took place.
-These compare the sex ratios from the census data to those estimated from natural values and mortality data.
+A census is a common direct method for collecting demographic data.
+A government, commonly a national government, conducts a census and attempts to enumerate every person in a country.
+In contrast to vital statistics data, which are typically collected continuously and summarized annually, censuses occur only every 10 years or so and thus are not usually the best source of data on births and deaths.
+Analyses are conducted after a census to estimate the extent of over- or undercounting.
+These analyses compare the sex ratios from the census data to those estimated from natural values and mortality data.

-Censuses do more than just count people.
-They typically collect information about families or households in addition to individual characteristics such as age, sex, marital status, literacy/education, employment status, and occupation, and geographical location.
-They may also collect data on migration (or place of birth or of previous residence), language, religion, nationality (or ethnicity or race), and citizenship.
+Censuses also typically collect information about families or households, in addition to individual characteristics such as age, sex, marital status, literacy/education, employment status, occupation, and geographical location.
+They may also collect data on migration (or place of birth or of previous residence), language, religion, nationality, ethnicity/race, and citizenship.
 In countries in which the vital registration system may be incomplete, the censuses are also used as a direct source of information about fertility and mortality; for example, the censuses of the People's Republic of China gather information on births and deaths that occurred in the 18 months immediately preceding the census.